Twisted Lefschetz numbers of infra-solvmanifolds and algebraic groups: Introduction

 where $L(\varphi)$ is the ordinary Lefschetz number.

 We are interested in getting a "linearization formula" for solvmanifolds.
-But there are many difficulties: \begin{itemize} \item In general, a solvmanifold $M$ do not have a discrete presentation $(G,\Gamma)$. \item In general, for a simply connected solvable Lie group with a cocompact discrete subgroup $\Gamma$, a homomorphism $\Gamma\to \Gamma$ is not extended to a Lie group homomorphism $G\to G$. \item In general, the de Rham cohomology of a solvmanifold $G/\Gamma$ for a discrete presentation $(G,\Gamma)$ is not isomorphic to the Lie algebra cohomology of the Lie algebra $\g$ of $G$.
+But there are many difficulties: \begin{itemize} \item In general, a solvmanifold $M$ does not have a discrete presentation $(G,\Gamma)$. \item In general, for a simply connected solvable Lie group with a cocompact discrete subgroup $\Gamma$, a homomorphism $\Gamma\to \Gamma$ may not extend to a Lie group homomorphism $G\to G$. \item In general, the de Rham cohomology of a solvmanifold $G/\Gamma$ for a discrete presentation $(G,\Gamma)$ is not isomorphic to the Lie algebra cohomology of the Lie algebra $\g$ of $G$.

 \end{itemize} Assuming some conditions, we can get a "linearization formula" (see for examples \cite{Mc} and \cite{JM}).
-However on the usual Lefschetz number of any self-map of any solvmanifold, it seems to be difficult to get a "linearization formula".
+However on general solvmanifolds, it seems to be difficult to get a "linearization formula".

 In this paper we consider the more general setting.
 An infra-solvmanifold is a manifold of the form $G/\Delta$, where $G$ is a simply connected solvable Lie group, and $\Delta$ is a torsion-free subgroup of ${\rm Aut}(G)\ltimes G$ such that the closure of $h(\Delta)$ in ${\rm Aut}(G)$ is compact where $h:{\rm Aut}(G)\ltimes G\to {\rm Aut}(G)$ is the projection.
 An infra-solvmanifold is a generalization of a solvmanifold.
-The purpose of this paper is to give a "linearization formula" for any self-map of any infra-solvmanifold by using the twisted Lefschetz number and algebraic groups.
+See \cite{B} and \cite{FJ} for properties of infra-solvmanifolds.
+The purpose of this paper is to give a "linearization formula" for any diffeomorphism of any infra-solvmanifold by using the twisted Lefschetz number and algebraic groups.

+Let $M$ be an infra-solvmanifold with the fundamental group $\Gamma$ and $\varphi: M\to M$ a diffeomorphism.
+Denote by $f:\Gamma\to \Gamma$ the homomorphism induced by $\varphi$.
+Then, by methods of algebraic groups given in \cite{R, B}, we can say that $f:\Gamma\to \Gamma$ induces an explicit isomorphism on a certain Lie algebra ${\frak u}_{\Gamma}$.
+For a matrix presentation $A$ of such isomorphism, we will prove that by taking some $E$ and $\Xi$, the formula